 Refusing Entry

-The first strategy is refusal of entry.
-As a licensee, you have the common law right and authority under section 77 of the Liquor Act 2007 to refuse entry to or evict individuals from your venue, provided the actions are not discriminatory.
-Grounds for refusal or eviction include:
+As a licensee, you have the right under Section 77 of the Liquor Act 2007 to refuse entry to or remove someone from your venue if they are behaving badly.
+This right must be used fairly and not in a discriminatory way.

 • Intoxication